 Get to the Point in Your Reply

-So, what`s the point of a reply if the courts had for so long ignored them?
+So, what`s the point of a reply if the courts have for so long ignored them?
 The reason courts have ignored them is because habeas petitioners often just re-argued their claims they had already made in their petition, hoping to convince the court to grant relief.
 There was nothing new for the court to consider in a reply.

 But the whole point of your reply in a federal habeas case is to bring the court`s attention back to your claims, especially after the government has done its best to turn your claims into something they probably aren`t.
 So that`s your focus with a reply: getting things back on track.

 How do you do this without re-arguing your claims?
 One way is to point out where the government went astray with your claims.
 But be quick about it.
 A ten page reply has a better chance of being read by a judge than one that rambles on for 20 pages.
 Besides, most courts have rules limiting the number of pages for a reply to just ten.

 Rule 5 also says your reply must be filed within a time set by the court.
 Be aware that a local rule may have already set the time for your reply, and some local rules have very short times for a reply.
 Always ask for an “extension of time” to file a reply when you file your original petition or in a separate motion shortly thereafter.
 Replying from prison within seven days can be rather difficult, and courts generously grant extensions of time.

 A common practice by the courts is to require your reply within a set time from the “service” of the government`s response.
 Under Federal Rule of Civil Procedure 6(d), you would add three days to the government`s date of service to start the clock for your reply deadline.
 In other words, if the government says it mailed its response to you on July 7, Rule 6(d) says the clock to file your reply starts on July 10.
 If you didn`t get the response until well after July 10, ask the court for an extension of time to file your reply, the clock does not start when you receive the government`s response.